Martina Franca donkey: Use

 The Martina Franca donkey was in the past used as a beast of burden and as a light draught animal, but its principal use was in the production of mules, particularly when crossed with the Murgese horse to produce the well-known mulo martinese, or "mule of Martina Franca", which was exported throughout Italy and much used in the First World War.
 In 1925, 70% of Italian mules were produced in Puglia, and from 1926 steps were taken to limit exports outside Italy of the Martina Franca donkey, which was in strong demand and was exported to France, Germany, North America and Yugoslavia.

 In the traditional system of management, a donkey colt was separated from the mother and other donkeys at about six months old and placed with a group of mares until the age of about two.
 It was then kept alone in a trullo, or stone field-shelter, for about a year, and began to cover mares from the age of about three.

 A herdbook was established in 1943, and a breeders' association, the Associazione Regionale degli Allevatori dell'Asino di Martina Franca e del Cavallo delle Murge, was formed in 1948.
 Demand for mules fell rapidly after the Second World War, and both quality and numbers of the Martina Franca donkey dwindled.
 The tendency was reversed in the 1990s with new demand from new uses, the production of donkey meat and asses' milk.
 A new breeders' association, the Associazione Nazionale Allevatori del Cavallo Murgese e dell'Asino di Martina Franca, was formed in 1990.
 In 2008 the total number for the breed was just under 400.
-The Martina Franca donkey was listed as "endangered" by the FAO in 2007.
+The Martina Franca donkey was listed as "endangered" by the Food and Agriculture Organization of the United Nations in 2007.